openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/intro.md

 Some OpenVINO Development Tools also support both IR v10 and IR v11 as an input:
 - Accuracy checker uses API 2.0 for model accuracy measurement by default.
 It also supports switching to the old API by using the `--use_new_api False` command line parameter.
 Both launchers accept IR v10 and v11, but in some cases configuration files should be updated.
 For more details, see the [Accuracy Checker documentation](https://github.com/openvinotoolkit/open_model_zoo/blob/master/tools/accuracy_checker/openvino/tools/accuracy_checker/launcher/openvino_launcher_readme.md).
 - [Compile tool](../../../tools/compile_tool/README.md) compiles the model to be used in API 2.0 by default.
-If a user wants to use the resulting compiled blob under the Inference Engine API, the additional `ov_api_1_0` option should be passed.
+To use the resulting compiled blob under the Inference Engine API, the additional `ov_api_1_0` option should be passed.

 Not all tools under the OpenVINO umbrella continue to support IR v10 and will require the latest version of Model Optimizer to generate IR v11 files.
 They are: Post-Training Optimization Tool and Deep Learning Workbench.